 Whether you were physically injured in a Florida bike accident or are emotionally suffering due to the death of a loved one in a Tampa bicycle accident, it is important to not speak to any other parties about the situation — especially insurance companies.

 However, your friends drag you out to a bar one night to lift your spirits.
 Pictures of you smiling and perhaps even drinking land all over Facebook and Instagram.
 Your lawyer tells the insurance company you are in great physical and emotional pain as a direct result of their client’s actions.
 The insurance company disagrees and takes the case to trial.
 On the day of the trial, the insurance company’s lawyers pull out pages of Facebook and Instagram posts.
 They also have a deposition from a “friend” of yours saying you seemed just fine a few days after the accident.
-You naturally lose your entire case.
+You naturally lose your case.

 How Denmon Pearlman Can Help You

-Denmon Pearlman is a renowned law firm and can provide you a highly experienced Tampa bicycle accident attorney.
+Denmon Pearlman is a renowned law firm and can provide you with a highly experienced Tampa bicycle accident attorney.
 We handle everything in your case, including getting the myriad paperwork and other logistics in order (i.e. medical records, witness statements, accident reconstruction, hiring third-party experts, and communicating with the insurance company) — without any initial charges.
 We only receive compensation when you do.

 Your first step to securing the services of a Tampa bicycle accident attorney is to request a free consultation.
 Our firm has experience winning cases against the city government, big businesses, and major insurance companies.

-We will try our best to settle your case without trial.
+We will try our best to settle your case without a trial.
 However, we are not afraid to go to trial to fight for your rights when necessary and have secured plenty of awards for our clients in court.